|

 MY RECOVERY CONTINUED....

 ......
 We began an assessment of my support resources in recovery.
 I am fortunate enough to have a ferociously compassionate and loyal group of friends and family who have stood by me and loved me dearly despite my illness, despite my increasingly erratic and destructive behavior, despite my addictive selfishness.
 She brought them into the process.
 We sat together and structured a relapse prevention plan - an actual long and thorough checklist of things to do, places to go, people to call or run to if I feel in danger of taking a drink or a drug.
-We joked that if I make it all the way through the list and I still My recovery p-5felt compelled to drink, then perhaps it would be fate.
+We joked that if I make it all the way through the list and I still felt compelled to drink, then perhaps it would be fate.
 I haven't yet felt the need to resort to my checklist.
 I hope I never do.
 But I have it.
 It's long.
 It contains a huge number of people who I think would drop just about anything to come shepherd me through my time of trial if I felt like relapsing.
 I'm certain I could never make it through that checklist and still be in danger of taking a drink or drug.

 ......There came a time after I'd been sober for many months when the acute depression returned.
 I'd been attending most of my groups, my therapy sessions - I'd been engaging the COD Program heavily, making a tremendous amount of progress, and my bleak outlook from my drinking days had been replaced with a cautious optimism.
 I didn't feel “happy” per se, but I was content; I felt as if my life had become more manageable.